fespinosa-dev/Neighborhood-Map/README.md

 ## Production mode

 ```
-If would like  to run the app in production mode you should run the following commands:
+If you like to run the app in production mode you should run the following commands:

 npm run serve